cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/smart-contracts/lab/content/cargo_deploy.md

 # Smart Contract deployment via Rust

-Let's deploy our smart contract on the blockchain.
-For this we will use `mxpy` tools previously installed.
+Let's deploy our smart contract(SC) on the blockchain.
 We will deploy the `adder` contract from the previous section.

 In the [repo](https://github.com/multiversx/mx-contracts-rs/tree/main/contracts/adder/) there is a folder named [interact](https://github.com/multiversx/mx-contracts-rs/tree/main/contracts/adder/interact).